Andrew Kolodny, M.D.

 Senior Vice President, Chief Financial and Administrative Officer

-Mr. Kirchoff is the Senior Vice President, Chief Financial and Administrative Officer with responsibility for Finance, IT, Strategic long-term planning and merger activities.
-Prior to joining Phoenix House in 1994, he was the Finance Director for the Motion Picture Association of America, Inc. (MPAA), working in their New York office as well as in several locations in Europe and South America.
+Mr. Kirchoff is the Senior Vice President, Chief Financial and Administrative Officer with responsibility for Finance, Strategic long-term planning and IT.
+Prior to joining Phoenix House, he was the Finance Director of the Motion Picture Association of America, Inc. (MPAA), working in their New York office as well as in several locations in Europe and South America.
 He worked in Citibank’s Capital Markets Group on Wall Street as Manager of Internal Audit and with Pannell Kerr Forster, Certified Public Accountants, specializing in Health Care and Not-for-Profit.

-Mr. Kirchoff graduated from Columbia University School of Business with an MBA in the top tier Beta Gamma Sigma honor society.
+Mr. Kirchoff graduated from Columbia University School of Business with an MBA, Beta Gamma Sigma honor society.
 He also has a BBA in Accounting and was issued a CPA in New York.
-He has obtained certifications in Computer Technology, Systems Application Development and Project Management from Columbia University
+He has obtained certifications in Systems Application Development and Project Management from Columbia University.

 Mr. McEneaney joined Phoenix House as Vice President and Regional Director in August 1999 when Phoenix House acquired Marathon Phoenix House.
 He was subsequently promoted to Senior Vice President and Regional Director in April 2003.
 In July 2008, Mr. McEneaney assumed responsibility for both the New England and Florida Regions.
 Prior to joining Phoenix House, he headed his own consulting firm, HR Diagnostics, and served as Vice President, Director of Human Resources, for Catholic Medical Center of Brooklyn and Queens for over 20 years.
 He also served as an Assistant Adjunct Professor at St. John’s University.
 Mr. McEneaney holds a B.A. from Queens College and an Executive M.B.A. from Baruch College.